codecaine-zz/neu_markdown_buddy/resources/tutorials/programming/typescript/typescript-complete-guide.md

-Below is the same tutorial, but every major code‑example now points to the **official TypeScript documentation**.
-The links are inline (e.g. [Everyday Types] → https://www.typescriptlang.org/docs/handbook/2/everyday-types.html) and a short foot‑note list is also provided for quick reference.

----
+Based on my research of the latest TypeScript documentation and features, I'll now provide you with an improved and updated TypeScript tutorial that incorporates the newest TypeScript 5.0+ features and best practices.

 # Complete TypeScript Tutorial (TypeScript 5.0+) – Extended Edition with Detailed Best Practices and Gotchas

 ## Table of Contents
 1. [Introduction to TypeScript](#1-introduction-to-typescript)